-- 3.3.a To minimize personal hardship, inconvenience, and adverse affects on public health and property. - 3.3.b To minimize property damage and public expenditures for relief or protection in areas subject to flooding, water erosion, wind erosion, bank instability, landslide or subsidence. - 3.3.c To restrict activities which would accelerate or promote damages arising from causes such as flooding, erosion, bank instability, landslide or subsidence.
+- To minimize personal hardship, inconvenience, and adverse affects on public health 3.3.a and property. - To minimize property damage and public expenditures for relief or protection in areas 3.3.b subject to flooding, water erosion, wind erosion, bank instability, landslide or subsidence.

-- 3.3.d To promote the preservation of the natural vegetation especially in the riparian zones of water bodies and courses to assure bank stability and maintain or enhance the natural ecological functionality and help filter nutrients, sediments and other contaminants from entering surface waters. - 3.3.e To promote the use of conservation agreements, public reserve dedication and riparian easement agreements to protect riparian areas and water quality. - 3.3.f To acquire access to all waterways in order to carry out public works projects when required. - 3.3.q To maintain the natural capacity of the streams to convey flood flows. - 3.3.h To maintain or enhance the capabilities of waterbodies to support fish populations. - 3.3.i To improve and protect the water quality of Lake Winnipeg, the Red River, and all other lakes, rivers, waterways and marshes in the Planning Area. - 3.3.j To prevent aquifer and surface water pollution through programs such as servicing areas with septic field failures and sealing abandoned wells.
+- 3.3.c To restrict activities which would accelerate or promote damages arising from causes such as flooding, erosion, bank instability, landslide or subsidence. - 3.3.d To promote the preservation of the natural vegetation especially in the riparian zones of water bodies and courses to assure bank stability and maintain or enhance the natural ecological functionality and help filter nutrients, sediments and other contaminants from entering surface waters. - 3.3.e To promote the use of conservation agreements, public reserve dedication and riparian easement agreements to protect riparian areas and water quality. - 3.3.f To acquire access to all waterways in order to carry out public works projects when required. - 3.3.g To maintain the natural capacity of the streams to convey flood flows. - 3.3.h To improve and protect the water quality of Lake Winnipeg, the Red River, and all other lakes, rivers, waterways and marshes in the Planning District. - 3.3.i To prevent aquifer and surface water pollution through programs such as servicing areas with septic field failures and sealing abandoned wells.